rbertolusso/intubate/README.md

-"to have an *Undisclosed Evil Plan of World Domination*" is OK (well... he/she really said "is acceptable") "as long as you disclose *that you have one* and clearly specify *The Stages*", which can be non-specific but need to include wording that "warns about the existence of *The Bait* and *The Trap* in case these *resources* are planned to be utilized at some point".
+"to have an *Undisclosed Evil Plan of World Domination*" is OK (well... he/she really said "is acceptable") "as long as you disclose *that you have one* and clearly specify *The Stages*", which can be non-specific but need to include wording that "warns about the existence of *The Bait*, *The Trap*, *Deception* and *Coercion* in case any or all of these *standard resources* are planned to be utilized at some point".

 The rationale is that "even if the
 *Regulatory Agencies* share the public's